Download the Challenge 2 Problem Formulation document, with Data Format Appendices, dated December 22, 2020.

 Changes since the initial release on July 20 are explained in the Change Log (Appendix F).
-The previous releases were dated September 8 and 18 and October 4, 13 and 25, 2020.
+The previous releases were dated September 8 and 18, October 4, 13 and 25, and November 24, 2020.

 The Challenge 2 problem is a type of a security-constrained (AC based) optimal power flow, or SCOPF.
 Entrants are tasked with determining the optimal dispatch and control settings for power generation and grid control equipment in order to maximize the market surplus associated with the operation of the grid, subject to pre- and post-contingency constraints.
 Feasible solutions must conform to operating standards including, but not limited to: minimum and maximum bus voltage magnitude limits, minimum and maximum real and reactive power generation from each generator, thermal transmission constraints, and constraints to ensure the reliability of the system while responding to unexpected events (i.e., a contingency).
 Feasible solutions must also be able to respond to contingencies of generators and transmission elements.
 This formulation allows for bus real and reactive power imbalance as well as branch (transmission line and transformer) rating exceedance, both at a cost included in the objective function.